ClearLotus-git/ProLab/README.md

 # ProLab
 ProLabs are hard.
 Here might help someone if they find it for educational purposes.

-HTA → PowerShell Reverse Shell (Lab Notes) - Used in RASTA
+HTA → PowerShell Reverse Shell (Lab Notes) - Used in RASTA ((This coding will trigger WINDOWS DEFENDER))